 Almost as important among our goals at Adventure Sailing is to show crews how to enjoy rather than simply endure their time at sea.
 Too many sailors see some tropical island as their only destination when, as sailors, an equally important destination is the passage over the horizon in front of us.

 Masquerade is a Finnish-built Baltic 47, one of the best production boats of her size in the world.

-She has just undergone an extensive refit that included new refrigeration, a couple of new sails, new running rigging, a complete rig inspection that included replacing a couple of shrouds and re-heading the rest, and a complete B&G electronics package with a 12" Zeus plotter at the helm and 20/20s at the mast.
+She has just undergone an extensive refit that included new refrigeration, new heads, all new sails, new running rigging, a complete rig inspection that included replacing some shrouds and re-heading the rest, and a complete B&G electronics package with a 12" Zeus plotter at the helm and 20/20s at the mast.

 Accommodations consist of four cabins; the captain's cabin aft to port and three double cabins each with a comfortable upper and lower berth with lee cloth.
 The forward head has a manually operated toilet while the aft head features an electric toilet.